hustlzp/permission/README.md

         return UserRole()
 ```

-There are 3 ways to use the `UserPermission`:
+There are 3 ways to use the `UserPermission` defined above:

 **1. Use as view decorator**